LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

  **~and** you may proceed to test next table
  **~and** when you see all your new tables showing correct results, then your testing is done and may proceed to [final deployment](#deploy-the-code-changes-into-production).

 If in the previous stages, you quickly skipped through **Step 2.3.4** and **Step 3.2.4** then it especially important to check now, each and every new snapshot table with **Step 4.3.4** you added, to ensure everything has worked along the way.

+You will want to examine these SQL query outputs later while [assessing your Terraform script changes](#assess-the-changes-you-made-to-the-terraform-script).

 **`🖱`** ***Did that work for you?***
 >**But** when these steps do not *behave* as described, and you are unable to resolve these issues by yourself, please then seek help from the Data Platform team.